martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 WebTransport in HTTP/3 {{WTH3}} provides applications with all the functionality of QUIC {{QUIC}} streams.
-In the case where a single connection includes a WebTransport session that needs to coexist with other WebTransport sessions or HTTP usage, the core draft does not offer any way to place limits on stream usage.
+In the case where a single connection includes a WebTransport session that needs to coexist with other WebTransport sessions or HTTP requests, the core draft does not offer any way to place limits on stream usage.

 This document describes an additional layer of session-level flow control that